Skip to content

 Important things to remember:

-• There will be a sanction (red banner) on your OASIS until your fees are paid in full.
-This may mean you will not be able to see results for assessments you have submitted.
+• There will be a sanction (red banner) on the OASIS account until the fees are paid in full.
+This may mean students will not be able to see results for assessments submitted.

 Ongoing Financial Hardship